In short, the end of mainstream maintenance for SAP Business One means…

 - No patches, no corrections, no new functionality from SAP.

 - Dedicated internal resources and budget are required for standard maintenance.

 - OR third-party consultants are required to handle the maintenance activities, which can often be an expensive undertaking with hourly rates.

 - SAP customers have less IT budget flexibility because a considerable amount is spent on regular system maintenance.

 Additionally, on-premise SAP customers might face other challenges once the maintenance is no longer available, some of which are outlined here.
-By comparison, NetSuite was born in the cloud and has more than 20,000 customers running on the same multi-tenant cloud.

 Why should you consider modernizing your business with NetSuite?

 In addition to being a true cloud ERP that is fully integrated, one of the biggest selling points is related to NetSuite’s upgrade cycles.
 NetSuite provides automatic upgrades to all customers twice per year to ensure everyone is running at the highest security levels and functionality.
 All customizations are seamlessly carried forward to the newest version, so patches are already applied.
 No version lock!

 NetSuite even offers customers the ability to purchase an isolated sandbox account for conducting tests and executing transactions in a safe environment.
 These sandbox accounts can be extremely valuable for companies of all sizes because they can help mitigate possible risks associated with go-lives.

 Take these insights with you!
 Click below for a free NetSuite ERP brochure.